buntec/vscode-scalavista/README.md

 * Jump to definition (does not currently work for external dependencies);
 * Linting (compiler errors/warnings show up as you type).

-scalavista is not as feature-complete as [ENSIME](https://github.com/ensime) but instead aims to be minimalistic and lightweight.
+Scalavista is not as feature-complete as [ENSIME](https://github.com/ensime) but instead aims to be minimalistic and lightweight.
 (In particular, it does not work for Java sources.)

 The VSCode extension is a front-end to the [scalavista](https://github.com/buntec/scalavista) language-server,